CDS-Macau/CDS-Macau.github.io/content/authors/2025-cjl/_index.md

     url: ''

 # 【5 个人信息】Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My current research interests are broadly in the intersection between systems and machine learning, performance optimization and efficient scheduling of LLM systems for instance.

 interests:
-  - Artificial Intelligence
-  - Computational Linguistics
-  - Information Retrieval

 education:
   courses: